I have been named Records Management Coordinator for my agency. What are my responsibilities?

 What is a Records Disposition Schedule?
 How do I obtain a current one?

-The General Records Disposition Schedule specifies the minimum authorized retention periods for certain administrative, financial, and personnel records common to most state agencies, boards, commissions, and institutions.
-See the General Records Disposition Schedule for State Agencies.
+The General Records Disposition Schedule for State Agencies specifies the minimum authorized retention periods for certain administrative, financial, and personnel records common to most state agencies, boards, commissions, and institutions.

 Your agency may also have its own records disposition schedule that considers records unique to your agency.
 Contact Jan Davis to obtain a copy of your agency’s schedule.